Domino rules

 In each hand, the game proceeds as follows:

-• The leader places any piece.
+• The leader places any tile.

 Each hand may end for two reasons: